cedar-policy/rfcs/text/0061-functions.md

 1. A name, which is a valid (possibly namespaced) identifier.
 2. A list of parameters, each of which is a non-namespaced identifier.
 3. A body, which is a Cedar expression.
-    1. The body may contain (non-namespaced) variables, drawn from the function's parameters and Cedar's global variables.
+    1. The body may contain (non-namespaced) variables, drawn from the function's parameters.
     2. The body may not contain calls to other functions.